 6. The proposed variable speed limit complies with the conditions specified and published by the Director of Land Transport New Zealand in the New Zealand Gazette (2/6/2005, No. 86, p.
 2051) approving a variable speed limit of 40 km/h in school zones and setting out conditions for those speed limits.
-A copy of that notice is attached.
-Council resolution is required to implement the speed limit restrictions and traffic management changes.
+A copy of that notice is attached as Appendix A. A Council resolution is required to implement the speed limit restrictions and traffic management changes.